Apply Now

 DETAILS

-This course provides a foundation for the role development of the care coordinator in meeting health care needs of the individual and community.
-The influence of the social determinants of health, health disparities, and health literacy in population health management will be explored.
-Legal and ethical considerations in relation to confidentiality and client privacy, client rights, and the importance of collaboration and communication in the care coordination process are integrated to facilitate understanding of health care considerations.
+In this course, students examine the development of the care coordinator role in meeting healthcare needs of the individual and community.
+Students will explore the influence of the social determinants of health, health disparities and health literacy in population health management.
+Legal and ethical considerations regarding confidentiality and client privacy, client rights are investigated.
+Students will integrate collaboration and communication in the care coordination process to enhance understanding of healthcare considerations.

 NRS 509, NRS 513, NRS 530 or by permission